 A Taste of the Town: The Azusa Chamber of Commerce and APU initiate the first Taste of the Town, sampling foods from local vendors in an effort to discover local dining.
 Gathering on APU’s West Campus during Azusa’s Golden Days celebration, these vendors give students and community members a chance to listen to entertainment while tasting dishes from well-known and undiscovered restaurants in the area.

 Duke Academic Complex Completed: The John and Marilyn Duke Academic Complex is completed, bringing an additional 12 classrooms, 6 seminar rooms, a lecture hall, 40 faculty offices, an art gallery, and a theology library to APU’s West Campus.
 The $13.5 million project marks the need to accommodate APU’s growing population, supporting academic excellence through state-of-the-art facilities.

 Women’s Track and Field National Championships: Mike Barnett leads APU women’s track and field team in their first-ever NAIA Outdoor Women’s Track and Field national championship.
 During three days of competition, the effort in scoring throws, distances, and jumps puts APU in first place, adding to the 21 NAIA championships for APU sports.

-APU Dedicates Ventura County Regional Center: With more than 175 people present, including APU administration, board members, faculty, staff, and students, APU dedicates the Ventura County Regional Center’s new location in Oxnard.
-The Ventura County Regional Center strives to meet the educational goals of the regional counties, while advancing the mission and four cornerstones of APU.
+APU Dedicates Ventura County Regional Campus: With more than 175 people present, including APU administration, board members, faculty, staff, and students, APU dedicates the Ventura County Regional Campus’s new location in Oxnard.
+The Ventura County Regional Campus strives to meet the educational goals of the regional counties, while advancing the mission and four cornerstones of APU.